Binomial nomenclature: History

 The Bauhins, in particular Caspar Bauhin (1560–1624), took some important steps towards the binomial system by pruning the Latin descriptions, in many cases to two words.
 The adoption by biologists of a system of strictly binomial nomenclature is due to Swedish botanist and physician Carl Linnaeus (1707–1778).
 It was in his 1753 Species Plantarum that Linnaeus began consistently using a one-word trivial name (nomen triviale) after a generic name (genus name) in a system of binomial nomenclature.
 Trivial names had already appeared in his Critica Botanica (1737) and Philosophia Botanica (1751).
 This trivial name is what is now known as a specific epithet (ICNafp) or specific name (ICZN).
 The Bauhins' genus names were retained in many of these, but the descriptive part was reduced to a single word.

 Linnaeus's trivial names introduced the idea that the function of a name could simply be to give a species a unique label, meaning that the name no longer needed to be descriptive.
 Both parts could, for example, be derived from the names of people.
 Thus Gerard's Phalangium ephemerum virginianum became Tradescantia virginiana, where the genus name honoured John Tradescant the Younger, (Note: Some sources say that both John Tradescant the Younger and his father, John Tradescant the Elder, were intended by Linnaeus.) an English botanist and gardener.
 A bird in the parrot family was named Psittacus alexandri, meaning "Alexander's parrot", after Alexander the Great, whose armies introduced eastern parakeets to Greece.
 Linnaeus's trivial names were much easier to remember and use than the parallel polynomial names, and eventually replaced them.

+Nowadays, many species are mainly referred to by their binomial names, even in non-specialized fields, such as environmental education and the internet in general.
+Because of this use, the binomial Tyrannosaurus rex is widely known.